 Your AC unit needs a lot of repairs

 When you’re getting repairs on a yearly basis, chances are your unit isn’t running as efficiently as it could be.
 Every part in your AC unit serves a purpose, and those parts work best in concert when they’re new.
 While we only use high-quality parts for repairs, constant repairs are a sign that your system is past its best before date – you’re probably losing out on energy efficiency.

 Your AC is over 10 years old

 Just like units in constant need of repair are probably energy inefficient, wear and tear leads to older units losing out on a lot of their efficiency.
 With old units, the problem is two-fold.
 You’d be amazed at the technological leaps and bounds we’ve made in the HVAC industry over the last decade.
 Energy efficiency is a pressing concern in the industry, and we’re getting better and better every year.
 That means a new unit from 10 years ago is less efficient than a new unit now.
 Add in the wear and tear, and you’re missing out on a lot of potential savings when you use an older unit.
 Looking for a new, energy-efficient AC unit?
-We offer AC installation in San Marcos and the surrounding area.
+At Comfort Crew, we offer AC installation and AC repair in San Marcos and the surrounding area.